 In his carreer he has had a lot of success with various choirs, but he has reached the highest with Ljubljana Madrigalists, which he led from 1991 to 2001.
 For four years he conducted the Chamber Choir of Radio Slovenia and in 1996 he started his work in Vipava with Ipavska Chamber Choir.
 Republic of Slovenia Public Fund for Cultural Activities recognized Šček’s immense contribution to the field of choral music and awarded him the highest prize, Gold Gallus Plaque in 2001.

-from July 1999 since december 2007 conducted the Polyphonic Group “Claudio Monteverdi”.
+From July 1999 since december 2007 conducted the Polyphonic Group “Claudio Monteverdi”.

 Stefano Sacher (Trieste, 1962), university graduate in Literary studies, studied composition, singing, choral music, orchestra conduction and jazz music, graduating at the “G. Tardini” Conservatory in Trieste and at the “G.B.
 Martini” Conservatory in Bologna.